gersteinlab/cbb752b23/final.md

 * 15-minute presentations in discussion: April 27th and 28th, 2023 in discussion section

-* Written report and other deliverables: May 7th, Tues, submission should be done in Canvas
+* Written report and other deliverables: May 7th, Sunday, submission should be done in Canvas

 ### Zimmerome Project Summary